syncthing/syncthing/dev/device-ids.rst

 Every device is identified by a device ID.
 The device ID is used for address resolution, authentication and authorization.
-The term "device ID" could interchangably have been "key ID" since the device ID is a direct properties of the public key in use.
+The term "device ID" could interchangably have been "key ID" since the device ID is a direct property of the public key in use.

 Keys
 ----

 To understand device IDs we need to look at the underlying mechanisms.
-At first startup, Syncthing will create an public/private key pair.
+At first startup, Syncthing will create a public/private keypair.

 Currently this is a 3072 bit RSA key.
 The keys are saved in the form of the private key (``key.pem``) and a self signed certificate (``cert.pem``).
 The self